PaceMan-MCSR/pacemanbot/README.md

 - And now in your server's `#roles` channel type in `/send_message` to send a message in that channel with drop down boxes that members can choose from the roles that you setup earlier. **NOTE:** If you setup roles again at a later point, you will have to re-send this message.
 - And make sure that the bot has the `Send Messages` permission in this channel.
 - **NOTE:** The pace-roles for first structure entry is optional.
 If you don't have any roles setup for first structure, the bot will not send a drop-down for the same when you issue `/send_message`.
-- Also **NOTE:** Sometimes the slash command execution just bugs out because discord takes sometime to register that the bot has been added to your server.
-So if you do run into the slash commands resulting in a `The application did not respond`, run it a couple of times or after sometime, before reporting.
 - That's it!
 You should be getting all pace-pings from paceman.gg on your community discord server while running the tracker!
 Enjoyy!!

 # Issues